-I have been working at Board of Innovation full-time (Less than a year)
+I have been working at Board of Innovation as a contractor (More than a year)

 I applied online.
 The process took 4+ weeks.
 I interviewed at Board of Innovation in September 2018.

 Challenging yet friendly recruiting process.
 Multiple rounds:

 4) assessment day made of different exercises - from empathy test to 'find the contact info of XYZ executive in a few minutes'.